KhalidWar/yaanyo/README.md

 ### Steps
 - Clone this repo to your machine: `https://github.com/KhalidWar/yaanyo.git`
 - Run on Emulator or physical device
+- Sign up for an account
 - All set!

 ## License
 This project is licensed under [MIT Licnese](https://github.com/KhalidWar/yaanyo/blob/master/LICENSE).

+## Acknowledge
+Some profile pictures used in this projects are obtained from [Unplash](https://unsplash.com/).